aravindvcyber/LendingClubCaseStudy/README.md

 #### Geographical Influence:

-- The percentage of defaulted loans is notably higher in states like NE and relatively elevated in NV and SD.
+- The percentage of defaulted loans is notably higher in states like `NE` and relatively elevated in `NV` and `SD`.

 ## Technologies Used